 Our Commitment to Privacy

-When you visit our Website you may provide Auguste Escoffier School of Culinary Arts, which is owned by Triumph Higher Education Corporation (“AESCA”, “we”, “us” and “our”) with two types of information: (1) personal information you knowingly choose to disclose that is collected on an individual basis and (2) Website use information collected on an aggregate basis as you and others browse our Website.
+When you visit our Website, you may provide Auguste Escoffier School of Culinary Arts, which is owned by Triumph Higher Education Corporation (“AESCA”, “we”, “us” and “our”) with two types of information: (1) personal information you knowingly choose to disclose, which is collected by us on an individual basis, and (2) website use information collected on an aggregate basis as you and others browse our Website.
 The latter type of information may be considered personal information to the extent it identifies you as an individual.

 (1) Personal Information You Choose to Provide

 If you choose to access the Website and/or to purchase certain products or services from us, you may need to give personal information and/or authorization for us to obtain your personal information from various third-party sources, such as credit reporting agencies and other credit services.
 For example, you may need to provide the following information:

 - Mailing address